Find The Most Eco-Friendly Packaging Tape

 Here’s a quick primer on what happens when you recycle a shipping box or mixed paper

-- SORTING (Done at the MRF): Major contaminants are removed, such as food-stained paper or paper that is actually coated with plastic (such as a Tetrapak Orange Juice container).
-Sorted bales of mixed paper and corrugate are then sent to the mill / reclaimer.
+- SORTING (Done at the MRF): Major contaminants are removed, such as food-stained paper or paper that is coated with plastic (such as a Tetrapak Orange Juice container).
+Sorted bales of mixed paper and corrugate are then sent to the mill/reclaimer.

 - PULPING: Once at the mill, the post-consumer recycled paper is put in a large vat (basically a blender) that has chemicals and water.
 The paper is chopped up into tiny pieces and heated to turn it into a mush of cellulose.

-- SCREENING: The mushy pulp is then screened.
-Basically the pulp is pushed through screens that have holes and slots of different shapes and sizes.
+- SCREENING: The mushy pulp is then screened; it is pushed through screens that have holes and slots of different shapes and sizes.

-- CLEANING: After screening, the pulp is cleaned further to remove any contaminants by spinning the mushy mixture.
-Heavy objects like staples, paper clips, and plastic pins are thrown from the cylindrical cone shaped vats, while lighter particles gather in the center from where it is safely removed.
+- CLEANING: After the screening, the pulp is cleaned further to remove any contaminants by spinning the mushy mixture.
+Heavy objects like staples, paper clips, and plastic pins are thrown from the cylindrical cone-shaped vats, while lighter particles gather in the center from where it is safely removed.

 - BLEACHING: Depending on how the paper will be used, at this stage the paper may be bleached.

-The screening, cleaning and de-inking process removes the components of tape that can’t be recycled along with paper - non-paper facestock, adhesives, fiberglass reinforcement, ink, etc.
+The screening, cleaning, and de-inking process remove the components of tape that can’t be recycled along with paper - non-paper facestock, adhesives, fiberglass reinforcement, ink, etc.